macmcmeans/localDataStorage/README.md

 ## SemVer:
 Recognizing there is no way I can predict the ways a change in my software will affect users, I still use [semantic versioning](https://hynek.me/articles/semver-will-not-save-you/) (semver) to signal those changes.
-In doing so, I neither suggest nor promise a bug-free upgrade experience.
+In doing so, I gently suggest you may enjoy, but I do not promise you will have, a bug-free upgrade experience.
 <br>&nbsp;<br>